 The solution: Online shopping is all about convenience.
 Make the experience as easy for your customers as possible.
 Add a clear cut CTA to the support.
 Or you can also link to support material such as FAQs and other do’s and don’ts.
 Anticipate any roadblock or query your customer might face and have the answer ready.

 There is no way to completely eradicate the menace of abandoned carts, but that doesn’t mean that businesses can’t innovate new ways to bring these numbers down.
 The points mentioned in this blog is not a one-off, but a constant cycle of experimentation and work to keep websites working at their optimum performance in order to combat cart abandonment.
-Do you have any unique ideas to bring down cart abandonment rates?
-Let us know in the comments section!
+If you’re looking for unique ideas to bring down cart abandonment rates?
+Check out our ultimate guide on abandoned cart emails.